 Increase the reach of your Progressive Web App by using it as an Android app.
-In this session you will learn about Bubblewrap, a new tool that developers can use to transform their PWAs into an Android application, without having to write native code or learn native tooling.
-You’ll watch us to transform an existing PWA into a native app from start to finish, in just a few minutes.
+In this session you will learn about Bubblewrap, a new tool that developers can use to transform their PWAs into an Android application, without having to learn Android code or tooling.
+You’ll watch us to transform an existing PWA into an Android app from start to finish, in just a few minutes.

 Learn best practices for combining different installation offerings to increase installation rates and avoid platform competition and cannibalization.

 In this talk, we will show at the example of a greeting card web application how new and upcoming browser capabilities can progressively enhance this application so that it remains useful on all modern browsers, but delivers an advanced experience on browsers that support capabilities like OS file system access, system clipboard access, contacts retrieval, periodic background sync, screen wake lock, sharing features, and many more.

 After the talk, developers will have a solid understanding of how to progressively enhance their web applications with new browser features, all while not putting a download burden on the subset of their users that happen to be on incompatible browsers, and, most importantly, while not excluding them from using the web application in the first place.

 Learn advanced PWA recipes that combine several modern web APIs, and how companies are using them to create app-like experiences on their sites.

 In this session we’ll introduce new features for installed PWAs, including capabilities previously reserved for iOS/Android apps.
 You’ll learn approaches for building better PWAs, including Play apps that use PWAs.
 Finally, we’ll answer frequently asked developer questions about the design and future of PWAs.